altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~Felix's attention fell on the door~
 *Flanagan strolled in*
 'F::What are you doing in here?'
-"FL::Things went south in the link, I need a body for a bit" 'F::Get another body'
-"FL::Slim pickings, I'm afraid"
 *Flanagan pressed a button on the remote*
-~It was full of prepared namshubs, isolating the mind, binding it to the back, overwriting controls~ ~Soon Flanagan was in control, and Felix in the the back of the mind~ ~This was not without a struggle, Felix has implemented some deadman switch~ ~If Felix lost control of his body - it would go catatonic~ ~Flanagan riffled through Felix's memories~
+~It was full of prepared namshubs, isolating the mind, binding it to the back, overwriting controls~ "FL::Things went south in the link, I need a body for a bit" 'F::Get another body'
+~Soon Flanagan was in control, and Felix in the the back of the mind~ "FL::Slim pickings, I'm afraid"
+~This was not without a struggle, Felix had implemented a deadman switch~ ~If Felix lost control of his body: it would go catatonic~ ~Flanagan riffled through Felix's memories~
 ~And he found the implementation of the deadman switch~ *A moment later he disabled it*